-Professional sport is important, not just for the athletes, clubs, and fans but also because of the role it plays more broadly in society.
-At national and local levels, teams, athletes and leagues reach billions of people, reflect and project our values, and have strong influences on our beliefs and behaviour.
-It was no coincidence that restarting the Premier League and getting fans back into stadiums was a symbolic priority as the UK came out of the Covid lockdown.
+Professional sport is important, not just for the athletes, clubs, and fans but also because of what it represents in society.
+At national and local levels, teams and athletes reach billions of people, reflect our values, and influence our beliefs and behaviour.
+It was no coincidence that restarting the Premier League and getting fans into stadiums was a symbolic priority as the UK came out of the Covid lockdown.

-Sport has historically highlighted causes, from apartheid in South Africa, to, more recently, Naomi Osaka speaking out on mental health issues and Venus Williams addressing gender inequality.
-Now, professional sport is starting to address climate change and understand how the industry can meet its responsibilities and also lead and promote change.
+Using its influence and public appeal, sport has historically highlighted causes, from apartheid in South Africa, to more recently, Naomi Osaka speaking out on mental health issues and Venus Williams addressing gender inequality.
+Now, professional sport is starting to address climate change and understand how the industry can meet its responsibilities and instigate change.

-We believe the timing and context is right for behavioural science to provide a new perspective on some of these challenges and a toolkit to seize some of the opportunities available to professional sport.
+We believe the timing and context is right for behavioural science to provide a new perspective and toolkit for sport to address these challenges.

 On September 19, 2021, Tottenham Hotspur Football Club partnered with Sky to host rival club Chelsea in the world’s first net zero carbon elite football game.
 Supported by COP26 and the Premier League, the game was branded as #GameZero and organised with the goal of minimising direct emissions from matchday activities.
-This initiative highlights the work that is currently being done as well as how behavioural science could add additional value to sustainable efforts in sport going forward.
+This initiative highlighted the work that is currently being done and also showed where behavioural science could add value going forward.

-A bigger challenge for clubs and where we see the biggest opportunity for behavioural science is in promoting sustainable behaviour among fans on gameday and potentially beyond.
+A big challenge for clubs and where we see the biggest opportunity for behavioural science is in promoting sustainable behaviour among fans on gameday and potentially beyond.
+This falls under Scope 3 emissions.
 For the #Gamezero initiative digital screens in the stadium at the point-of-purchase reminded fans to make sustainable choices.
 The use of point-of-sale displays, discounts, pricing and messaging (i.e., the choice architecture of consumers choice) to support fans to make these choices can be rigorously trialled.
-This is a behavioural science challenge where previous work can be drawn on.
+This can be viewed from a behavioural science perspective, and previous work can be drawn on.
 A recent study conducted by the World Resources Institute showed that providing environmental messages on menus can help to support consumer decisions toward more environmentally sustainable choices.
 Messaging around recycling in and around the grounds also provides an opportunity to ‘nudge’ fans to separate and recycle their waste.

 Initiatives such as #GameZero are a great setting for the evaluation of behavioural interventions.
 These events usually attract huge crowds, thus providing researchers with access to large sample sizes and the opportunities to trial different variants of interventions in order to identify the ones that are most effective.

-We at The Behaviouralist specialise in applying behavioural change theories to design campaigns or interventions to change behaviour and running field trials to evaluate the impact of our work.
+We at The Behaviouralist specialise in applying behavioural change theories to design campaigns to change behaviour and run field trials to evaluate the impact of our work.

 We have worked on projects in different sectors that could provide inspiration and insights for environmental challenges professional sport is facing, from reducing airline fuel consumption, and understanding how to incentivise and shift travel choices, to increasing employee satisfaction and productivity.